-Notarization or notarial act is the official fraud-deterrent process of examining, certifying and record-keeping performed by Notary Public or Notarial Services Attorney that solidifies the important document as trustworthy.
+Notarization or notarial act is the official fraud-deterrent process of examining, certifying and record-keeping performed by Notary Public or Notarial Services Attorney.
+This process solidifies the important document as trustworthy.
 It is many countries’ requirement to notarize personal or commercial documents originating from or signed in another country before officially using or before legally recognizing the document.
 Consequently, a document will have much more legal credibility once notarized.

-It is an assurance by a duly appointed and unbiased Notary Public that a document is authentic, that its signature is genuine, and that its signer acted without coercion or intimidation.
+It is an assurance by a duly appointed and unbiased Notary Public that a document is authentic.
+Also, it certifies that its signature is genuine, and that its signer acted without coercion or intimidation.
 In other words, a notary certifies the identity of the signer and that they signed the document in front of a Notarial Services Attorney.

 A Notarial Services Attorney may execute the following functions:

 Examples of documents commonly notarized are as follows: